arainho/awesome-api-security/README.md

 ## Contributions
 1. The purpose of this repository is to collect API Security tools and resources.
 The preference goes to open-source or community editions tools, creative commons resources, and resources created by the community for the benefit of the community.

-2. Other content vendor-specific, ads, commercial, restricted, free trial, freemium, closed-source (proprietary software), or products provided in exchange for private user details I considered them out of scope will be discarded or ignored without notice.
+2. Other content vendor-specific, ads, commercial, restricted, free trial, freemium, closed-source (proprietary software), or products provided in exchange for private user details are considered out of scope; these will be discarded or ignored without notice.

 If you think your content fits the above purposes, please
 - create a new branch